Frequently Asked Questions

 Is there any paperwork to fill out?

 Whenever you are about to have too much fun there is always paperwork to fill out.
-All participants must complete a Release of Liability prior to beginning the adventure.
+All participants must complete a Release of Liability on site prior to beginning the adventure.
 A signature from a parent/guardian is required for all participants under the age of 18.

 Can I bring my camera/camcorder?